 6. Poland is an ever-growing, tech-savvy region for custom software development

 Poland is not only a place full of developers ready to take over your project.
 It’s also a real hub of innovative and successful tech startups that can compete in the Western European and American markets.
 Also, Poles are known for being open to learning about new technologies and adopting all the newest tools, libraries, and frameworks.
-They’re on top of their game.
+That’s when they’re on top of their game.

 7. Top-quality custom software development for a reasonable salary

 Remember the article we mentioned above?
 The one about outsourcing to Poland being able to ruin your life?
 The author, Steve, mentioned that he was able to find a top-notch Polish software development company that was able to build a top-quality product for less money than his initial budget.
 How often do you hear that??

 If you are not sure how rare it is, then consider this cloud computing example – as many as 94 percent of all companies believe that the cloud costs they incurred in the last 12 months are higher than they originally anticipated!